sawansib/Splash-3-hooks/README.md

 Splash-3 Benchmark Suite
 ========================

+This version contain some special function in hooks.c file which are used to define the ROI.

 Splash-3 is a benchmark suite based on Splash-2 but without data races.
 It was first presented at [ISPASS'16](http://ieeexplore.ieee.org/abstract/document/7482078/).